The Parameterized Hardness of Art Gallery Problems: Parameterized hardness of

-$2$-track (unit) interval graphs are the intersection graphs of (unit) $2$-track intervals, where a (unit) $2$-track interval is the union of two (unit) intervals in two disjoint copies of the real line, called the first track and the second track.
+$2$-track (unit) interval graphs are the intersection graphs of (unit) $2$-track intervals, where a (unit) $2$-track interval is the union of a (unit) interval in each of two parallel lines, called the first track and the second track.
+A (unit) $2$-track interval may be referred to as an \emph{object}.
 Two $2$-track intervals intersect if they intersect in either the first or the second track.
 We observe here that many dominating problems with some geometric flavor can be restated with the terminology of $2$-track (unit) interval graphs.

 In particular, a result very close to Theorem~\ref{cor:main} was obtained recently: \begin{theorem}[\cite{Marx15}] Given the representation of a $2$-track unit interval graph, the problem of selecting $k$ objects to dominate all the \emph{intervals} is \wone-hard, and not solvable in time $f(k)n^{o(k / \log k)}$ for any computable function $f$, unless the ETH fails. \end{theorem}